avixd/avixd/Sales-Analysis-Project.md

 ```
 - Top 3 Subcategories namely Road Bikes (10M or 43%), Mountain Bikes (8M or 35%), and Touring bikes (4M or 17%) account for 22M or 95% of Total Revenue
 ```
-## Following functionalities available:
+### Following functionalities available:

 1. Dynamic Parameters enabling KPI selection.
 2. This Year YTD vs Last Year YTD KPI Comparisons
 3. Timeseries (Drilldown from Fiscal Quarter -> Month -> Week) indicating YoY KPI declines.
 4. Two interactive tables with dynamic dimension axis enabling drilling down into the root causes of trends.
 5. A dynamic pareto chart which uses the 80-20 principle to identify best sellers.
+6. Interactive Filterpane using bookmarks

-## Steps to recreate the Sales Analysis:
+### Steps to recreate the Sales Analysis:

 - Step 1 : Create a KPI Field Parameter: